Civil defense siren: Indonesia

+and a Sircom SIBT, TOA speakers, and Federal Signal Modulator 6024, for tsunami warnings.

+Thailand

+Like the Indonesian siren, Thailand has sirens to warn about tsunamis following the 2004 Indian Ocean earthquake.
+The entire system of a Thailand's tsunami sirens are Sircom, Alerting Communications of America (ACA), and American Signal Corporation (ASC).
+The entire system for the Thailand's tsunami warning siren systems are ACA Quadren, Sircom SIBT, and ASC E-Class (a similar siren to ATI HPSS-16/32).

+Malaysia

+Malaysia has a lot of sirens in Peninsular Malaysia, and Borneo (Sabah and Sarawak), to warn about disasters such as tsunami just like with the Indonesia, flood, and dam failure.
+(Other sirens in Malaysia will be a Malaysian Civil Defense Force's civil defense siren at the top of the building in both Semenanjung, Sabah and Sarawak, it uses a World War II Carter Air-Raid Siren, which is similar siren sound to a Federal Signal 3T22/2T22).
+The civil defense siren can be used as a Ramzan siren.
+The entire system for the disaster in Malaysia including the E2S A141, Telegrafia Pavian, a mysterious surveillance, antenna, PA speaker siren and a HSS Engineering TWS-295 (a under license Whelen WPS 2805) for the tsunami warnings, a TOA speaker, mysterious PA speaker, metal box siren, and a Telegrafia Pavian for the flood, and other will be a air force base siren such as a Federal Signal Modulator 3012 in RMAF Gong Kedak Air Base, and a dam failure warning system include the Federal Signal ThunderBeam RSH-10 in Bersia Kenyir Dam, and Federal Signal 2001-SRN in Chenderoh Dam which was the first rotating US-Made tornado siren in Malaysia.

 Singapore

 Singapore currently has a network of 284 stationary sirens named the Public Warning System which warns the entire country of air raids, as well as human-made and natural disasters (except earth tremors).
 Singapore's sirens are tested at noon on the first day of every month.
 During the test, the sirens sound a light cheerful chime instead of any of the three signals.
-The sirens look very similar to the ECN3000 Israel version.
+The sirens look very similar to the Hörmann ECN3000 (See picture).

 South Korea

 Nearly all towns and cities are equipped with civil defense sirens in case of natural disasters or missile attacks from North Korea.
 South Korea holds civil defense drills every month to prepare for such scenarios.

 Europe

 Austria

 Austria is fully covered with an operational air-raid siren system consisting of 8,203 devices as of 2012.
 They are tested weekly at noon on Saturdays (except in Vienna) with the sirenenprobe signal, a 15-second continuous tone.
 Every year on the first Saturday of October, the whole range of alarm signals (with the exception of the fire alert) is sounded as a system test (Zivilschutz-Probealarm) and to familiarize the population with the signals.